Competitions Hoard: Call for Works of Art By or About Collection

-International Deadline: May 5, 2020 – The Cincinnati based non-profit arts organization and gallery, Manifest, invites visual artists to submit works of art about small subjects.
+International Deadline: September 28, 2020 – The Cincinnati based non-profit arts organization and gallery, Manifest, invites visual artists to submit works that in some way address the theme of collection.
+Submissions can range from the most traditional to the most conceptual, abstract, or experimental of any media.

-MINI/MICRO is open to everyone.
+HOARD is open to everyone.
 The only limitation is that entries must represent original works which address the broad theme described above.
-Submitting works shown previously in Manifest’s physical gallery exhibits is discouraged.
+Submitting specific works shown previously in Manifest’s physical gallery exhibits is discouraged.

 Open to any and all traditional and non-traditional visual arts media.